 As soon as I got there, everyone was curious as to what my plans were - skydiving, bungy, jetboat rafting, heliskiing etc...Queenstown is, after all, one of the adventure capitals of the world - you don't go there without some risk-taking idea.
 My plan?
 I had no idea what I could actually do.
 My backup plan was to do a winery tour once a day - no issue with disability there!

-I've always wanted to parasail but the whole landing part (kind ofneccessary) would be very dicey with my right foot.
+I've always wanted to parasail but the whole landing part (kind of neccessary) would be very dicey with my right foot.
 We stopped in at one of the Happy Travels Queenstown and got chatting to a guy, Mark King - he was awesome!
 He suggested hang gliding.
 IT WAS AMAZING.
-Skytrek had no problem with my lack of coordination (getting in and out f the sleeping bag thing) and my instructor put me at ease straight away!
+Skytrek had no problem with my lack of coordination (getting in and out of the sleeping bag thing).
+My instructor put me at ease straight away!
 The beautiful scenery of Glenorchy, from above, was breathtaking.

 "After being lifted out above the launch deck, suspended 160 metres above the canyon floor, you’re suddenly released and find yourself rushing towards the other side of the valley at 120kph, eyes wide open in disbelief or shut tight in fear."